Skip to content

 DevLog — Your Engineering Brain

-Passively captures your coding activity and synthesizes it into a daily engineering journal.
+Passively captures your coding activity and synthesizes it into daily journals, standups, and performance reviews.
 Zero manual input.
 Zero discipline required.

 What is DevLog?